 \subsection{Global and local pile state}

-We represent the global pile state by a height surface function $z = H(x,y)$ in Cartesian coordinates.
-This includes not only the shape of the pile but also the surrounding ground, which is assumed to be flat if nothing else is stated.
+We represent the global pile state and the surrounding terrain by a height surface function $z = H(x,y)$ in Cartesian coordinates.
 When making sequential predictions, the aim is to accurately predict the global state of the pile, which may take any shape consistent with the physics of the soil.
-To simplify matters, the predictor models take only the \emph{local pile state} as input, assuming that the outcome of the loading depends only on the local state and not on the global shape of the pile.
+To simplify matters, the predictor models take only the \emph{local pile state} as input, assuming that the outcome of a loading depends only on the local state and not on the global shape of the pile.
 A dig location, $\bm{x} = [x,y]$ and heading $\bm{t}$ defines a local frame with basis vectors $\{\bm{e}_x, \bm{e}_y, \bm{e}_z\}$, where $\bm{e}_x$ is aligned with the dig direction, and $\bm{e}_z$ is the vertical direction aligned with the gravitational field.
 We represent the local pile state with a discrete heightmap of $I\times J$ grid cells with the side length $\Delta l$.
 The heightmap, in the local frame, is